Written by Caitlin King and Kristina Glockler

 As a member of the audience at the conference, Nassef recognized Father Martin quickly.
 In fact, everyone in the room knew who Father Martin was because Chalk Talk was at its peak of notoriety in the world.
 When Bantle invited Father Martin to speak on stage, he declined and emphasized that he had come to listen and learn.
 He understood that a teacher must also know when to learn from others.
 This humility deeply impressed Nassef.
 He was even more impressed that Father Martin, while in Russia, visited young people with addiction in forced labor camps.
 Father Martin truly knew where he was needed and wasn’t intimidated by his surroundings.
 Nassef says of Father Martin’s actions: “This is Father Martin – talk about humility!”
 Little did Nassef know that getting to know Father Martin at this conference would build the foundation for a friendship that would last a lifetime.

 Like the true teacher he was, Father Martin was always sending a message, says Nassef.
 Every joke and every story contained deeper meaning, with the intent to help, strengthen or heal.
-Even during the last few weeks of his life, when Nassef paid his final visit to him, Father Martin intuitively knew that Nassef needed his support and talked about his troubles.
+Even during the last few weeks of his life, when Nassef paid his final visit to him, Father Martin intuitively knew that Nassef needed his support and talked to him about his troubles.

 Sensing other people’s needs and helping them on their recovery journey was part of the miracle that he wanted to pass on — the miracle of his sobriety.
 His and Mae’s dream and mission were to do so by seeing people with addictions as normal human beings who should be treated with the utmost respect, dignity and love.